Skip to Main Content

 Black History

-As part of the eighth-grade social studies curriculum, a unit of instruction studying the events of Black History will be conducted, which highlights the contributions made by individual African-Americans to help students respect the dignity of all races and peoples and to avoid discrimination in their lives and careers.
+As part of the social studies curriculum, a unit of instruction studying the events of Black History will be conducted, which highlights the contributions made by individual African Americans to help students respect the dignity of all races and peoples and to avoid discrimination in their lives and careers.

 Career Education